Unleash/unleash-client-java/README.md

 ### Create a new Unleash instance

 It is easy to get a new instance of Unleash.
-In your app you typically *just want one instance of Unelash*, and inject that where you need it.
+In your app you typically *just want one instance of Unleash*, and inject that where you need it.
 You will typically use a dependency injection frameworks such as Spring or Guice to manage this.

 To create a new instance of Unleash you need to pass in a config object:
 ```java